nek023/MilkCocoa/README.md

 But in some cases this boilerplate will hurt the readability of your code.

-MilkCocoa is a better way to do this.
+MilkCocoa provides a better way to do this.
 You can use a milk-added method that internally switches the above two APIs.

 ```